Captive orcas: Issues with captivity

-The practice of keeping killer whales in captivity is controversial, and organizations such as World Animal Protection and the Whale and Dolphin Conservation campaign against the captivity of killer whales.
+The practice of keeping orcas in captivity is controversial, and organisations such as World Animal Protection, People for the Ethical Treatment of Animals (PETA), and the Whale and Dolphin Conservation campaign against the captivity of orcas.
 Orcas in captivity may develop physical pathologies, such as the dorsal fin collapse seen in 80–90% of captive males.

-The captive environment bears little resemblance to their wild habitat, and the social groups that the killer whales are put into are foreign to those found in the wild.
-Critics claim that captive life is stressful due to small tanks, false social groupings and chemically altered water.
-Captive killer whales have been observed acting aggressively toward themselves, other killer whales, or humans, which critics say is a result of stress.
+The captive environment bears little resemblance to their wild habitat, and the social groups that the orcas are put into are foreign to those found in the wild.
+Captive orcas have been observed acting aggressively toward themselves, other orcas, or humans, which is a result of stress.